Azure/bicep-registry-modules/docs/Spec/Template/README.md

 # Samples
 This base template Sample shows the standard for a Bicep template with one resource or module.
-The author may decide to include additional paramaters in the base-template depending on the configuration of the application.

 - [base-template.bicep](base-template.bicep)
 - [nested-template.bicep](nested-template.bicep)